Apply for an IVA

 Frequently asked questions

 To determine if you qualify for an IVA your income and expenditure is reviewed to see how much you can afford to repay.
 Your personal circumstances will be considered (income/outgoings), and so will your total debt level.
 If you meet the criteria then your IVA proposal to creditors will include the total amount to be repaid, the amount to be written off, and the end date for your IVA.
-A typical IVA lasts around 5 or 6 years, after which the debts included in the IVA will be written off.

 An IVA typically lasts between 5-6 years dependent upon your circumstances.